AdaCore/training_material/courses/gnattest/010_gnattest.rst

 GNATtest
 ----------

-+ An automatic unit test stub generator, including driver infrastructure
+* An automatic unit test stub generator, including driver infrastructure
-+ Handles large, complex projects
+* Handles large, complex projects
-+ Can integrate external tests
+* Can integrate external tests
-+ Supports contract-based programming tests
+* Supports contract-based programming tests
-+ Helps verify OOP requirements of DO-178C
+* Helps verify OOP requirements of DO-178C
-+ Integrated into GPS
+* Integrated into :toolname:`GNAT Studio`
-+ Supports native, cross & high-integrity platforms
+* Supports native, cross & high-integrity platforms

 ---------------------------
 Why Automate the Process?
 ---------------------------

-+ Developing tests is labor-intensive
+* Developing tests is labor-intensive
-+ Much of the effort is not specific to the tests
+* Much of the effort is not specific to the tests

-  + Developing the harness and driver
+    - Developing the harness and driver

         + How to test generic units, etc.

-  + Verifying output is as expected
+    - Verifying output is as expected
-  + Maintenance and update when new units to be tested
+    - Maintenance and update when new units to be tested

-+ Ideally developers should concentrate on the high-value part: the test cases themselves
+* Ideally developers should concentrate on the high-value part: the test cases themselves
-+ GNATtest makes that ideal possible
+* :toolname:`GNATtest` makes that ideal possible

 ------------------------
 What Can Be Automated?